High Court dismisses $1.68b suit brought by StreetSine founders against SPH

 Justice Jeyaretnam rejected the plaintiffs' contention that their termination was an act of oppression or commercially unfair.

-"I am satisfied that the board decided to terminate the plaintiffs in the good faith belief that this was in StreetSine's best interests, and did not do so for any improper or collateral purpose," he said.
+"I am satisfied that the board decided to terminate the plaintiffs in the good faith... that this was in StreetSine's best interests, and did not do so for any improper or collateral purpose," he said.

 The judge agreed that the plaintiffs had no expectation, contractual or otherwise, to be involved in management of StreetSine after June 30, 2018.